Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 A voice questioned him.
 "What are you doing?"

 Ljörn looked to the side and flinched.
 Ingólfr had returned from his scouting mission, and is now standing before him.
+He didn't want to admit that he was anxious.
 "I felt ill," he lied.

 "You should be sleeping then," Ingólfr responded.
 His tone didn't carry any suspicion.